KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.5.8 - 2015/04/01 =
+* Bug Fix: Updated the URL used to connect your Twitter account to your website.
+Resolves the current Twitter account connection issues, rendering the plugin inoperative.
+* Note: My sincere apologies for the extended period the plugin was not functioning, personal issues around took me away from work for an unexpectedly long period.
+I am back now full time and you can expect more timely updates and improvements.

 = 1.5.7 =
 * Bug Fix: Fixes a bug introduced in the last update.
 Prevents an array_multisort() error on Tweets with just plain text.